NEFSC/READ-SSB-Lee-reanalysis/README.md

+# Overview

+This contains code to download, subset, and minimally process netcdf4 data from NCEP NARR.

+There are unix BASH scripts to download (wget), subset (ncks), and stack (ncrcat).

+The netcdf4 data is pretty large, so the best plan is to run the BASH scripts on one of the NEFSC servers or somewhere else with a good network connection.

+There are a few R and stata do files that I used to investigate the netcdf4 data.

+# Data sources
-#  NCEP North American Regional Reanalysis: NARR
+##  NCEP North American Regional Reanalysis: NARR

 The native model grid is converted to a Northern Lambert Conformal Conic grid which is what we archive.
 Corners of this grid are